Simultaneous supersingular reductions of CM elliptic curves: Further refinements

 as follows from the substitution $t \mapsto t\, t_p$ where $t_p$ is as above. \end{proof}

-Proposition~\ref{proptorusintegralchar} motivates the following definition. \begin{definition} Let $\Kf=\prod_{i}K_{\rmf,i}\subset\GAf$ be a compact open subgroup.
+\begin{definition} Let $\Kf=\prod_{i}K_{\rmf,i}\subset\GAf$ be a compact open subgroup.
 The set of {\em exceptional fields} attached to $\Kf$ is defined as the set of quadratic fields attached to the non-trivial products $\Pi(\chi_i)_i$ for which the corresponding character $\chi$ of $\Gres$ is $\Kf$ invariant:

 \end{definition}

 In particular, given a limit measure $\mu$ of a sequence of toral packets $[\torus_{\iota_n}\rmg_n]$ for which the underlying quadratic field is constant equal to $\field_{\Pi(\chi_i)_i}$, the measure $\mu$ cannot satisfy \eqref{eq:KEquidis} for the test function $\chi=\prod_i\chi_i\circ\Nr_{\quat_i}$ if the latter is $K_{\rmf}$-invariant.
 Indeed, all torus integrals in that case have modulus $1$ as